jrdegbe/thamesthrive-api/docs/plugins/forms/list_of_field_types.md

 * bool
 * contentInput

-The list of form fields is getting bigger with every Tracardi release.
+The list of form fields is getting bigger with every ThamesThrive release.